packit/packit.dev/docs/configuration/downstream/koji_build.md

 as a reaction to a new dist-git commit.
 A Packit config file needs to be in the dist-git repository to allow this job to be triggered.
-Packit loads the config from the newly pushed commit.
+Packit loads the config from the newly pushed commit (therefore, the Packit configuration needs to be in each branch Packit should act upon).

 The build is triggered only for commits with a spec-file change.